Landscape view of Williams Station with a pale pink sky in the background.

 Long before Williams became known as the gateway to the Grand Canyon, it was a booming railroad town, serving logging and ranching interests.
 In 1897, August Tetzlaff, an enterprising German immigrant, leased his two-story brick building to two (ahem) service industries—a saloon at street level and a brothel upstairs, where the West's infamous "soiled doves" plied their trade, sometimes hanging out the windows to wave at potential customers.

-The cribs have since been transformed into Red Garter Inn—a cozy, four-room inn, complete with Victorian decor, private baths and a resident ghost or two.
+The rooms have since been transformed into Red Garter Inn—a cozy inn complete with Victorian decor, private baths and a resident ghost or two.
 And the saloon?
-It's now Anna's Grand Canyon Coffee & Café, which serves a hearty breakfast.
+It’s now Anna's Canyon Café, which serves a hearty breakfast.

 THE WORLD FAMOUS SULTANA BAR